fizzbucket/bookbinder/bookbinder/tests/mainmatter1.md

 ## [1^st^ Example](http://example.com)

 This chapter's title contains a link (which will have been necessarily removed), as well as some interesting details like superscript.
+A multi-para footnote follows.[^fn3]

 [^fn1]: Auden, 'In Memoriam W.B.
-Yeats'
+Yeats'.

+[^fn3]:    Here we *go*, more pseudo-erudition -- can't you give it a rest?
+	'No, sir, I must check quotations.'
+	'This is not the 16^th^ of August, nor the 1^st^ of September.'